jjinnspecs/jeric-s_portfolio/README.md

-🚀 Jeric's Terminal-Style Portfolio
+🚀 Terminal-Style Portfolio 🚀

-A sleek, terminal-inspired portfolio built with React.js (TSX) and TailwindCSS, featuring ASCII animations and interactive command-line navigation.
+A terminal-inspired portfolio built with React.js (TSX) and TailwindCSS.

 📌 Features